 You have to enter a unique database name.
 Otherwise, there will be some conflicts.

-Now, download latest WordPress setup file from the official WordPress website.
+Now, download the latest WordPress setup file from the official WordPress website.
 After downloading, extract the ZIP file and rename the folder as you wish.
-It can be WP, BLOG, WEBSITE or anything.
+It can be WP, BLOG, WEBSITE, or anything.
 Now, open C > wamp > www folder and paste the extracted folder.

 Here wp is my WordPress setup folder name.
-Do not forget to replace it with your folder name that you have used in the step above.
+Do not forget to replace it with the folder name that you have used in the step above.